All you need to know about the Netfile Service

 This confirmation number is important for two reasons, the first being, that you know your return was submitted and received by the CRA, and secondly, if there are ever any questions from the CRA around the filing of your return, like the date it was filed, you have the proof.

 What happens after filing taxes with NETFILE?

-It can also take upwards of 4-6 weeks for the return to be processed, so again, keep checking into My Account.
 Once that return is processed, the CRA will send you your Notice of Assessment (NOA) into your My Account mailbox.
 The NOA is your official tax notice and if you disagree with anything on that notice, you have 90-days from the date the NOA was issued to let the CRA know, otherwise they accept the NOA as being accurate.

 How to Fix or Amend Returns?